Telefonica/toolium/docs/src-docs/source/index.rst

-.. seleniumtid documentation master file, created by sphinx-quickstart on Mon Mar 31 17:27:40 2014.
+.. toolium documentation master file, created by sphinx-quickstart on Mon Mar 31 17:27:40 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to seleniumtid's documentation!
+Welcome to toolium's documentation!
 =======================================

 Contents: